Astronomy Open Night

 The Laser Maze Challenge will be coordinated by the School of Mathematical and Physical Sciences and the Macquarie University Student Chapter of Optica.

-Donated through the Australian Government’s Cultural Gifts Program by Donna West Brett, 2023
+Donated through the Australian Government's Cultural Gifts Program by Juno Gemes

 Macquarie University Art Collection